Equality Ohio: Leadership transitions

-In its twenty-year history, Equality Ohio has had several executive directors.
+In its twenty-year history, Equality Ohio has had several executive directors, though it has never been led by a transgender person.
 The organization's first executive director, Lynne Bowman, was one of its founders, and she served as its executive director for over 5 years.
 Following this, Sue Doerfer became executive director in December 2009, but she announced her resignation in late 2010.
 Doerfer was replaced by Ed Mullen, who was a former candidate for Illinois State Representative and civil rights lawyer from Chicago, and Mullen served in this role for nearly two years.
 In 2012, the organization hired its fourth executive director, Elyzabeth Joy Holford, and Holford left the role to return to California in 2015.
 Following this, Alana Jochum was named the executive director in 2015.
-Alana left the role in 2023 and currently serves as Policy Director with Americans for Trans Equity (A4TE).
-From 2023-2024 the organization was led by Interim Executive Director, Katie Belanger.
-In 2024, the agency hired its first openly queer Black Executive Director, Dwayne Steward.
+The longest serving leader at the organization, Jochum left in late 2023; the following year, the organization hired its first black executive director, Dwayne Steward.